Parenting dreams - supporting women through infertility

 Dr. Williams says OBGYNs are always available to discuss any concerns with their patients.
 “My goal is to help patients reach their fertility goals in a supportive and caring environment,” she says.
 “I want them to know they are not alone in their struggle, and I will always be honest and transparent while most importantly providing hope.”

 For some, giving up seems like the only option.
 Please know that if you're struggling to get pregnant, there are resources available to you.
-List of fertility treatment options.
+For a list of fertility treatment options, visit MarchofDimes.org.
 Talk to your doctor about which option may be right for you.